Skip to main content

 The Molecular Path from Discrimination to Disease

-This state of has devastating consequences for metabolic and hormonal health.
+This state of glucocorticoid resistance has devastating consequences for metabolic and hormonal health.
 One of the primary functions of cortisol is to suppress inflammation.
 When GR signaling is impaired, the brakes on the inflammatory response are removed.
 This allows transcription factors like Nuclear Factor-kappa B (NF-κB) to remain constitutively active, driving the production of a wide array of inflammatory molecules.

 This low-grade, chronic inflammation is a foundational element of numerous disease states, including insulin resistance, atherosclerosis, and neurodegenerative processes.
 It directly contributes to the metabolic syndrome that many wellness programs aim to prevent.